 Most of our readers may know that K2, the world’s second highest peak, is also called Mount Godwin-Austen.
-It is named after Captain Henry Godwin-Austen who was an Assistant on the Great Trigonometrical Survey of India.
+It is named after Lieutenant-Colonel Henry Haversham Godwin-Austen (1834-1923) who was an Assistant on the Great Trigonometrical Survey of India.
 He was the first one to survey the area in modern times (1860s).

 He wrote a paper which was read at the Royal Geographical Society meeting on January 11, 1864 and published in the society journal in the same year.